On the Impact of Serial Dependence on Penalized Regression Methods: Problem Setup and Our Contribution

 In light of these results, our next task is to derive the finite sample density of $\widehat{c}_{ij}^x$ for the purpose of formalizing the impact of serial dependence on $\Pr\{|\widehat{c}_{i\neq j}^x|\geq\tau\}$.
-It is noteworthy that when the covariates have a Factor-based DGP (as in Supplement \ref{PopCrosCorr}) high spurious cross-correlation in the sample may affect the idiosyncratic components if they are serially dependent, reducing the accuracy of the procedure proposed by \cite{Fan2020}.
+It is noteworthy that, when the covariates have a factor-based structure, strong spurious correlations in the sample may affect the idiosyncratic components if they are serially dependent, reducing the accuracy of the procedure proposed by \cite{Fan2020} (see Supplement \ref{PopCrosCorr}) .